premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 A thread in C# can have any of the following states:

-Aborted – The thread is dead but not stopped
-Running – The thread is executing
+Aborted – The thread is dead but has not stopped Running – The thread is executing
-Stopped – The thread has stopped execution
-Suspended – The thread has been suspended
+Stopped – The thread has stopped the execution Suspended – The thread has been suspended
 Unstarted – The thread is created but has not started execution yet WaitSleepJoin – The thread calls sleep, calls wait on another object, and calls join on some other thread